 Although these environments are more prone to shocks and associated dangers, more general offices and industrial environments are choosing ESD flooring.
 Our modern way of living and working surrounded by electronic devices has resulted in an increased incidence of static shocks in the workplace and although in an office this is unlikely to be serious, it can be very unpleasant.

 What is Anti-Static Flooring?

-The term anti-static is often misunderstood and misused, and commonly requested by a customer when it is actually ESD flooring they want.
+The term anti-static is often misunderstood and commonly requested by customer’s instead of ESD flooring.
 Anti-static flooring has a very specific electrical resistance range of between 10⁹ and 1011.

 This only means that the floor itself will not generate static, it doesn’t mean that the floor will eliminate static build-up or dissipate static built up in the body.